 HAMSTR: A hybrid unstructured-structured methodology

-A novel meshing and discretization paradigm for computational fluid dynamics that blends the relative ease of construction of unstructured grids with the accuracy, efficiency and robustness of structured grids.
+A meshing and discretization paradigm for computational fluid dynamics that blends the relative ease of construction of unstructured grids with the accuracy, efficiency and robustness of structured grids.
 This technique is realized by exploiting the idea of Hamiltonian paths and strand grids.
+Applied to solve compressible overset RANS equations relevant to rotor flows and other canonical problems related to aerospace.

 HYDRA: Hybrid Design and Rotorcraft Analysis